ccber-restoration/campus-lagoon-birds/README.md

 # Overview

+See overview of the campus lagoon ecosystem and restoration efforts there: https://ccber.ucsb.edu/restoration-area-campus-lagoon

 # Data
 - Monthly surveys following the current protocol began in 2019 at Campus Lagoon
 - See eScholarship data description here: https://escholarship.org/uc/item/47q7s0gb